lumpencamp/civic-security/hardened-os/CalyxOS_Guide.md

 ---

 CalyxOS proves that you don't have to be a security expert to take a meaningful step towards digital privacy.
 It offers a fantastic blend of security, privacy, and real-world usability.

+---

+### **Supported Devices**

+CalyxOS supports a wider range of devices than GrapheneOS, prioritizing models that allow for bootloader relocking.

+As of mid-2025, this includes:
+*   **Google Pixel:** Pixel 4 through Pixel 8 series.
+*   **Fairphone:** Fairphone 4 and Fairphone 5.
+*   **Motorola:** Select models like the Moto G34, G42, G54.

+*The list changes frequently.
+Always check the official [CalyxOS device support page](https://calyxos.org/docs/guide/device-support/) for the most current list and support timeline.*